 Equine-assisted learning (EAL) is a term that broadly refers to non-therapy, skills-based services that focus on teaching life, social, communication, relationship, or leadership skills while facilitating personal growth and increased self-awareness through both mounted and non-mounted interactions with horses.
 Services are provided by educators, riding instructors, or life/professional development coaches.
 The terms “equine-facilitated learning”, “equine-facilitated experiential learning”, “equine experiential education”, “equine-guided education”, and “equine-assisted coaching” are all used synonymously.

-At the foundation of Leif’s approach to both EAMH and EAL is co-creating respectful relationships with equines and the natural world.
+At the foundation of Leif’s approach to including horses in mental health and learning is co-creating respectful relationships with equines and the natural world.
 For Leif, this starts by fostering a deep understanding of horses — both as individuals and as a species.
 Leif believes that if humans can learn to observe, listen, and respectfully interact with horses they will know how to carry this forward – to their relationships with self, others, and the natural world.